-- 6. Determines transmit status. - 7.
-Initiates retransmission on collision detect. - 8.
-Performs address filtering to determine if this is the addressed node. - 9.
-Converts the serial received data into parallel data for storage in the receive FIFO. - 10.
-Determines receive status.
+- 6. Determines transmit and receive status.

+- 7. Initiates back-off and retransmission of collision detect.

+- 8. Performs address filtering.

+- 9. Converts the serial received data into parallel data for storage in the receive FIFO.
+The EPP also converts the parallel data in the FIFO to serial form for transmission.

+- 10. Determines receive status.